-Home schooling credits will be evaluated based on district criteria at the time a student wishes to re-matriculate back full time to the public school system.
+Home schooling credits will be evaluated based on district criteria at the time a student wishes to enroll full time in the public school system.
 Home school coursework will not be accepted for graduation credit when done while concurrently working toward credit in the public school setting.
 A student is either a home school student receiving auxiliary credit in the public school setting or they are a public school student not taking home school credit.